-My friend's dad is a property lawyer.
-I suspect that I can be offered preferential fee for conveyancing, However if that does not come through, what level of costs would I typically be looking at for conveyancing in Seascale?
+My friend's dad is a conveyancing practitioner.
+I anticipate that I will be offered mate’s pricing for conveyancing, However if that does not come through, what level of fees should I be paying for conveyancing in Seascale?

-You should contrast pricing.
-Do use our search tool on this site.
-The amounts will contrast greatly but service levels do are distinct between property lawyers as is the case with the vast majority of professional services.
+It’s wise to get multiple conveyancing quotes.
+Make use of our comparison tool on this page.
+The amounts do vary but service levels do differ between property lawyers as is the case with most professions.

-Seascale Leasehold Conveyancing - Examples of Questions you should consider before Purchasing
+Seascale Leasehold Conveyancing - Examples of Questions you should consider Prior to Purchasing